apasto/m-LCall/README.md

 # m-LithoCall
 Matlab functions to query LITHO1.0 (Pasyanos, Masters, Laske, & Ma (2014), [doi: 10.1002/2013JB010626](https://doi.org/10.1002/2013JB010626)) pointwise and import it in Matlab on regularly sampled meshgrids.

+## Disclaimer
-**Disclaimer:** I am not affiliated with, nor endorsed by, the aforementioned Authors of the LITHO1.0 model.
+I am not affiliated with, nor endorsed by, the aforementioned Authors of the LITHO1.0 model.
 This is a tool to parse the output of the provided model-querying utility (access_litho) and translate it into different data structures.

+I do not guarantee that the model integrity is conserved by my functions - it is very likely that some re-sampling artefacts are introduced.

 ## Prerequisites